Tandy 2000: Tandy 2000 Graphics Adapter

 The display was upgradable to support pixel-addressable graphics via the Tandy 2000 Graphics Adapter, a circuit board that fit into an expansion slot.
 It had its own connector for the monochrome VM-1 monitor; the video connector in the rear-panel cabinet was disabled when this expansion board was installed.
 The graphics resolution was 640x400 and supported high intensity pixels.

 Color capability was provided by the Color Graphics Option, which was a set of chips that were inserted into the empty sockets on the monochrome Graphics Adapter provided for this purpose.
 Resolution for the color board was the same 640x400, non-interlaced, and eight colors out of a palette of sixteen available colors were displayable on the Tandy CM-1 monitor (~$799).
 This was a particularly high-resolution and colorful display for its day.
-The CM-1 monitor accepted, as input from the color graphics board, digital RGBI signals (indicating separate Red, Green, and Blue signals with a Intensity bit).
+The CM-1 monitor accepted, as input from the color graphics board, digital RGBI signals (indicating separate Red, Green, and Blue signals with an Intensity bit).
 CGA compatibility was hit-or-miss.